ArthurFerreira2/Herve/README.md

 ## loader

 Our memory is only 64KiB  (who needs more ?)
-we load the binaries from the ELF into memory and set the program counter (PC).
+We load the binaries from the ELF into memory and set the program counter (PC).
-The stack is set at address 0xFFFF
+The stack is set at the highest address

 Memory is flat : no paging, no access attributes and thus you can read, write and execute at any location.